phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

 In typical Alzheimer's trials, the **primary outcome measure** is the ADAS-Cog (Alzheimer's Disease Assessment Scale, Cognitive Subscale).
 ADAS-Cog was added as the primary outcome measure.

+Maximum age (Object of predicate study:maxSubjectAge predicate) is changed from NA to NULL.4, indicating that the value for age is missing due to null flavor reason #4.
+[AO to TW, 2019-01-06]

+### Data Additions
+####Visit Activities
+VistAmbulECGPlaceActivity, VisitBaselineActivity, VisitWk12Acvitity, etc.

+Are created in **TS_supplemental.xlsx**.
+Visit information was needed to complete the VS and EX data representations in support of derviving DM reference exposure start and end dates.
+Full visit information should be in SV.xpt, a domain we have not yet converted.
+At that time, the Visit Activity values can be removed from the spreadhseet.  [notes from AO to TW 2019-01-06]

 ### SMS details
 To be added.